picosh/docs/posts/how-it-works.md

 already have installed on your system.
 All a user needs is an SSH client to manage their content.

-By using the SSH protocol and golang's implementation of SSH, we can create golang binaries that interface with SSH in unique ways.
-Further, we are inside the context of a golang binary, not a traditional SSH session where the user could figure out how to execute arbitrary commands.
+By using the SSH protocol and Go's implementation of SSH, we can create Go binaries that interface with SSH in unique ways.
+Further, we are inside the context of a Go binary, not a traditional SSH session where the user could figure out how to execute arbitrary commands.

 [charm.sh wish](https://github.com/charmbracelet/wish) is the underlying library